+All unit exams are open book exams and are delivered through a web-based learning management system.

+Exams will be open for 48 hours unless otherwise specified by the course syllabus.
+Once an exam opens, the student must take the exam in a single sitting.
+If during the course of taking the exam the student encounters any issues with the web site or the computer used, the student must contact the EMS Program Coordinator as soon as possible with this information.

-- If a student misses a scheduled exam, the student must contact the EMS coordinator by 3:30 p.m. the next business day (a business day is Monday Friday, 8:00 a.m. to 3:30 p.m.) to make arrangements to test.
-The exam must be taken prior to the next scheduled class date or at the discretion of the EMS coordinator. - According to testing design best practices, the following rules apply for tests given on content/subject material. - 1.
+- According to testing design best practices, the following rules apply for tests given on content/subject material: - 1.
 Extra credit questions are not permissible. - 2.
 Grades cannot exceed 100%. - 3.
 "Throwing out" questions: - a.
 If 35% of the students answer a question incorrectly, the question needs to be reviewed. - b.
 If after review it is determined that a question needs to be eliminated, then all student grades will be calculated on the new total number of questions.
 For example: The test is 50 questions.
-3 questions are determined to be invalid and are eliminated.
-The new 100% = 47 and the grades will be calculated on 47 (not 50) - c.
+3 questions are

+- determined to be invalid and are eliminated.
+The new 100% = 47 and the grades will be calculated on 47 (not 50). - c.
 Points will not be given to those students who answered the eliminated questions correctly. - If a test is not taken at the regularly scheduled time, students will lose 10 points off their grade on that test.

 Regularly scheduled means the original time and date that a test is scheduled.
-Students who enter the classroom after any of the testing students leave the classroom will be considered as missing the regularly scheduled time and be subject to the 10 point penalty.
-Students who arrive late for a test must take the test the same day.
-The student may be required to take a revised exam at the Program Director's discretion. - A student may retake up to two (2) exams for partial grade forgiveness except for the final exam (quizzes may not be made up or retaken).
-Any student who wishes to retake an exam must notify the EMS Programs Director by 3:30 p.m. the next business day.
-The student has three (3) days in which to retake the exam.
-The student may be required to take a revised exam at the EMS Coordinator's discretion.
-The initial grade and that of the retake exam will be averaged together for an exam score not to exceed 85%. - Florida Statute 401.2701 requires students pass a comprehensive final written and practical examination. - Students who fail the final exam, but who pass the program, will be allowed one retake on the final written exam for a passing grade.
+The student may be required to take a revised exam at the Program Coordinator's discretion. - Florida Statute 401.2701 requires students pass a comprehensive final written and practical examination. - The final written exam is a computer-based exam and will be given on campus.
+The exam will be proctored by a school representative.
+This final written exam is NOT an open book exam. - Students who fail the final exam, but who pass the program, will be allowed one retake on the final written exam for a passing grade.
 Students who fail the practical examination will be allowed one retake to pass.